thomaskou/skill-attack-tools/README.md

 # skill-attack-tools

 **Update 2024-02-12:**
-* The script now automatically sends all of your scores at once to Skill Attack, without the user having to go multiple pages.
+* The script now automatically sends all of your scores at once to Skill Attack, without the user having to go to multiple pages.
 * Scraping scores from Flower/Eagle is now much faster, since it loads 10 pages at once instead of one at a time.
 * Now supports importing scores from Sanbai.